ed-kung/CSUN-Econ-433/docs/labs/lab07.md

     - Regression 3: In addition to all the variables in regression 2, include `COUNTYFIP`, `IND`, and `OCC` as dummy variables.
     - Don't forget to use `HHWT` as the survey weights in the regression.

-Upload the script to the Lab 07 Script assignment.
+Show me your script and output to receive your grade and be dismissed.
+If you aren't able to complete the assignment in class, you can upload the script to the Lab 07 Script assignment.

 ---